By Christie Vanover | Published January 29, 2017 | Last Updated July 18, 2022

-Skewer the pieces and grill them over high heat for about five minutes per side.
-It truly is that simple.
+Add the skewers to the grill and cook them for about 5 minutes per side.
+It’s really that simple.

 Mississippi Comeback Sauce is a condiment I fell in love with when I lived near Jackson, Mississippi.
 It’s similar to Thousand Island, but it has more punch because it’s accented with onion, garlic and Cajun seasoning.
 A few dashes of hot sauce make it even better.

 It makes the perfect accompaniment to grilled alligator because the creamy sauce tames the Cajun heat.

 Some day, I’d love to experiment and grill up a whole alligator, but until that day, this grilled alligator recipe cures my Louisiana cravings.

 GCG Pro Pitmaster Tips

 I source my alligator from The Butcher Block in Las Vegas.
 It comes frozen, so if you can’t find it at your local butcher, my butcher can probably mail you some.

 The tail meat is very tender.
 It tastes mild like chicken but has the consistency of a pork chop.

 You’ve got to check out “The Alligator Cookbook.”
 It’s published by the Florida Department of Agriculture and Consumer Services.
 You can download the whole book for free online.
 It has recipes for everything from alligator balls to alligator dip to gator étouffée.